RoverRobotics/librover/README.md

 ## 🎈 Usage <a name="usage"></a>

-We are current have support for both Ros1 and Ros2 using this library.
+We are currently support both Ros1 and Ros2 using this library.
 You can also use it as a part of your other Frameworks by including this library to your CMAKE files for C++ projects.

 This is an example on how to use this library in a c++ project